Canon EOS R5

 Leaving heating issues aside, whichever shooting mode you decide to use, the 8K recording capabilities are impressive and the R5 can record with both the ‘cinema’ DCI and UHD aspect ratios, which produce frame sizes of 8192 x 4320 and 7680 x 4320 pixels, respectively.
 The R5 can also record 8K RAW video to one of its memory cards – with full AF functionality.

 That’s 35.4 megapixels and 33.2 megapixels, respectively per frame – a massive amount of data to process at up to 30 frames/second.
 It’s quite remarkable that the camera’s image processor can keep its cool for as long as it does.
-(We found no issues when conducting our video tests, although all of the clips we shot were less than five minutes in length.)
+(We found no issues when conducting our video tests, although all of the clips we shot were less than two minutes in length.)

 But that’s far from the limit for 8K recording as the R5 can record 10-bit 8K RAW video internally to the CFexpress card – with full AF functionality.
 Only DCI (8192 x 4320) format is available with this mode.
 Regular 8K video uses the H.265/HEVC compression format, while the 4K and Full HD modes rely on H.264/MPEG-4 for 4:2:0 8-bit or H.265/HEVC for 10-bit modes.
 ALL-I and IPB compression modes are available for all recording modes.